connorworthen/connorworthen/README.md

 👉  About me:

-   My name is Connor Worthen, I am 22 years old and currently live in San Diego, CA. I’m a back-end focused full stack software engineer.
-Recently, graduated from Flatiron School with a passion for data structures and algorithms.
+   Hello, my name is Connor Worthen.
+I’m a back-end focused full stack software engineer.
+I have a passion for data structures, algorithms, machine learning, and big data.
 My goal is to work with technology to increase performance levels, optimize high responsiveness, and scalability of applications.
-Aside from programming, I am passionate about chess, trail running, and cooking.
+Aside from programming, I am passionate about ultramarathons, and triathlons.

  💻  Skills: